- Kaletra is used to treat adults and children at least 14 days old

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-The FDA classifies Kaletra in category C, meaning the effects on an unborn baby are unknown.
-Always notify your physician if you are pregnant or thinking of becoming pregnant before taking Kaletra.
+The FDA classifies Kaletra in category C, which means the effects on an unborn baby are unknown.
+Always notify your doctor if you are pregnant or thinking of becoming pregnant before taking Kaletra.
+However, the Antiretroviral Pregnancy Registry, a large study of pregnant HIV patients treated with Kaletra, did not find an increase in birth defects in the children born by these women.
+Consult your doctor for the most current recommendation.

 Some forms of birth control pills or patches may not work as well if they are used at the same time as Kaletra.
 Discuss your birth control options with your doctor before taking Kaletra.